I ran out of memory when using find('all') with a large amount of data in CakePHP [I tried it but...]

 result

-The results were excellent.
+The results are fantastic!

 So, if anyone is having trouble with the same issue, I hope this helps